 One of the reasons I really like Lightroom CC for my personal use case is that it has a fully-fledged smartphone app.
 All the aforementioned tools and options are available from my phone.

-After a short while, I have an edit ready to be shared if I choose to.
-And the next time I open up Lightroom on my desktop, the image and its edits are there, in original quality.
+After a short while, I have an edit that is ready to be shared if I choose to.
+And the next time I open up Lightroom on my desktop, the image and its edits are there, in original quality!

-The smartphone interface is a little bit cluttered, but that’s necessary to keep all the functionality of the desktop version available.
+The smartphone interface is a little bit cluttered.
+But that’s necessary to keep all the functionality of the desktop version available.

 Browser Access and Sharing

-This is very useful.
-Even if I don’t have any of my own devices at hand, I can still access my library, make edits, and export.

-Also, you can share images directly through the Lightroom CC web app.
+This can be very useful.
+Even if you don’t have any devices on hand, you can still access my library, make edits, and export.
+You can share images directly through the Lightroom CC web app.

 You can create a web gallery out of any album you have in your library, which is ready to share.
-You don’t need to export and reupload to another sharing website.
+And you don’t need to export and re-upload to another sharing website.